 If you are considering a career within the NHS, we offer a range of opportunities including work experience and career taster days.

-Work experience students will typically spend up to 5 days within the Trust
+Work experience students will typically spend up to five days within the Trust.

-Requests for taster days should be made to learning and development by returning the application form and confidential health questionnaire which can be found on this page.
+Requests for taster days should be made to the learning and development department by returning the application form and confidential health questionnaire which can be found on this page.

 14-16 year olds = administration and non-clinical areas only

 16 years old + = clinical areas with some restrictions